-I teach a broad range of papers within the Oxford course, including French language and linguistics at all levels, comparative Romance linguistics, historical linguistics and Italo-Romance linguistics.
+I teach a broad range of papers within the Oxford course, including French language and linguistics at all levels, comparative Romance linguistics, historical linguistics, and Italo-Romance linguistics.
 I also teach the general linguistics course both at Prelims and FHS level for St Catherine’s and St John’s.

 Access and Admissions

-In Prep.
+Under Contract.
 Syntactic Change in French.